 - Two system printheads with thousands of nozzles simultaneously jet ultrafine drops of both build and support material onto the build tray

-- High temperature maintained inside the build area causes the liquid jacket which surrounds the nano particle to evaporate.
+- High temperature maintained inside the build area causes the liquid jacket surrounding the nanoparticle to evaporate.

 Some key points about the printing method:

-- Nanoparticles in ultra-thin layers produce super fine detailed smooth surface
+- Nanoparticles in ultra-thin layers produce a super fine detailed smooth surface

 - High accuracy due to particle size

 - Since the build and support particles are in sealed cartridges, reduced risk to health and safety and easy to handle

 - Due to the separate material support structure, easy to remove and create complex parts with thin walls, sharp edges, etc.

 More on Nanoparticle jetting technology can be found here at https://www.xjet3d.com/technology/.